Close-up of a Spotted Lanternfly (Lycorma delicatula)

 According to a Penn State study, if not contained, lanternflies could result in a $324 million hit to the state’s economy and a loss of 2800 jobs.
 Worst-case estimates are for up to $554 million in economic losses and a loss of 5000 jobs.

-The spotted lanternfly is currently a problem in 34 counties in Pennsylvania and all are under a state-imposed quarantine.
-Officials with the New Jersey Department of Agriculture this month added five more counties to that state’s quarantine zone, bringing the total to 13.
+The spotted lanternfly is currently a problem in multiple counties in Pennsylvania and all are under a state-imposed quarantine.
+Officials with the New Jersey Department of Agriculture regularly add more counties to the state’s quarantine zone.
 Infestations and individual sightings have been reported in almost every county in the state.
-The spread has been especially aggressive this summer, and they have impacted a number of cash crops in both NJ and PA in 2021.
+The spread is aggressive during summer months, and impacts a number of cash crops in both NJ and PA.

 Fly tape and netting trap on a tree to catch spotted lanternflies